hello-rust/show/episode/8/README.md

 * If you like this stuff check out [hyperjson](https://github.com/mre/hyperjson), a json module I wrote in Rust.
 * setup.py (for humans): https://github.com/kennethreitz/setup.py.

+## Errata and improvements

+It might come as a surprise to you, but every once in a while *even I* make a mistake.
+This section covers all improvements made to the code since the epsiode went live.
+For an exhaustive list of all changes to the original code, [go here](https://github.com/hello-rust/show/commits/master/episode/8).
+Thanks to all contributors!

+* Update code to work with latest version of pyo3; formatting and cleanup for stabilizations.
+See [changes here](https://github.com/hello-rust/show/pull/47).

 ## Meta

 * Visual Studio Code Theme: Monokai